Quantum corrections to frame-dragging in scattering amplitudes: Computation setup

 The relevant $S$-matrix elements $iM$ can be obtained from the $4 \to 0$ amplitude $M_4 (p_1,k_2^{+h},k_3^{-h},p_4)$ using crossing symmetry.
 The relevant tree-level amplitudes were found to not contribute to GFR~\cite{Chen:2022yxw}, \bl \bld M_4^{(0)} &= M_{4, s=0}^{(0)} \times \exp \left( \frac{i \sbra{2} A \ket{3}}{\sbra{2} p_1 \ket{3}} \right) \,, \\ \frac{M_{4, s=0}^{(0)}}{(\k/2)^2} &= \left\{

 \right. \eld \el where $s = (p_1 + k_2)^2$, $t = (k_2 + k_3)^2$, $u = (p_1 + k_3)^2$, and $\k = \sqrt{32 \pi G}$.
-The case $h=2$ corresponds to the semi-classical spinning Compton amplitude for Kerr black holes valid to quartic order in spin~\cite{Guevara:2018wpp,Guevara:2019fsj,Bautista:2019tdr,Aoude:2020onz,Chen:2021qkk}, which also enters the two-graviton cut fig.\ref{fig:cut} as $M_L$.
-The vector $A^\mu = (k_2 + k_3)_\nu S^{\m\n} (p_1)$ was introduced to simplify the notations~\footnote{The vector $A^\m$ is manifestly invariant under the shift $S^\m \to S^\m + \xi q^\m / q^2$ of ref.\cite{Bern:2022kto} where $q^\m = - k_2^\m - k_3^\m$.
+The case $h=2$ corresponds to the semiclassical spinning Compton amplitude for Kerr black holes valid to quartic order in spin~\cite{Guevara:2018wpp,Guevara:2019fsj,Bautista:2019tdr,Aoude:2020onz,Chen:2021qkk}, which also enters the two-graviton cut in Fig.\ref{fig:cut} as $M_L$.
+The vector $A^\mu = (k_2 + k_3)_\nu S^{\m\n} (p_1)$ was introduced to simplify the notations~\footnote{The vector $A^\m$ is manifestly invariant under the shift $S^\m \to S^\m + \xi q^\m / q^2$ of Ref.\cite{Bern:2022kto} where $q^\m = - k_2^\m - k_3^\m$.
 The invariance of the amplitude under the shift is violated because the terms dependent on $p_1 \cdot S = 0$ are dropped when products of Levi-Civita tensors are reduced, while $p_1 \cdot q \neq 0$.
 The exact shift invariance would be restored if all $p_1 \cdot S$ were kept.
-Further discussions can be found in updated versions of ref.\cite{Chen:2022yxw}.}.
-The spin tensor $S^{\m\n} (p_1)$ is the Lorentz generator $J^{\m\n}$ restricted to the little group space of the incoming particle of momentum $p_1$, satisfying the covariant spin supplementary condition $p_{1\m} S^{\m\n} = 0$ and related to the spin vector by $S^{\m\n} = - \frac{1}{m} \e^{\m\n\a\b} p_{1\a} S_\b$.
+Further discussions can be found in updated versions of Ref.\cite{Chen:2022yxw}.}.
+The spin tensor $S^{\m\n} (p_1)$ is the Lorentz generator $J^{\m\n}$ restricted to the little group space of the incoming particle of momentum $p_1$, satisfying the covariant spin supplementary condition $p_{1\m} S^{\m\n} = 0$~\footnote{While the canonical algebra satisfied by $S^{\m\n}$ inherited from $J^{\m\n}$ is tied to a \emph{different} spin supplementary condition~\cite{Steinhoff:2011sya}, the covariant one is chosen because the little group space is defined in the particle's rest frame.
+Identifying spin operators as the rotation generators in the rest frame of the particle is equivalent to choosing the covariant spin supplementary condition.} and related to the spin vector by $S^{\m\n} = - \frac{1}{m} \e^{\m\n\a\b} p_{1\a} S_\b$.
 The spin vector is the mass rescaled Pauli-Lubanski pseudovector $S^\m = \frac{-1}{2m}\e^{\m\a\b\g}p_{1\a} J_{\b\g}$~\cite{Bern:2020buy,Kosmopoulos:2021zoq,Chen:2021qkk}.
 Only the terms up to linear order in spin are considered, but the extension to higher orders would be straightforward.